Fedder History, Family Crest & Coats of Arms

 The surname Fedder was first found in Bavaria, where the name could be considered to make a great early contribution to the feudal society which became the backbone of early development of Europe.
 The name became prominent in local affairs and branched into many houses which played important roles in the savage tribal and national conflicts, each group seeking power and status in an ever changing territorial profile.

 Early History of the Fedder family

-Another 121 words (9 lines of text) covering the years 1797, 1623 and 1590 are included under the topic Early Fedder History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fedder research.
+Another 61 words (4 lines of text) covering the years 1797, 1623 and 1590 are included under the topic Early Fedder History in all our PDF Extended History products and printed products wherever possible.